aklivity/zilla-docs/src/reference/config/bindings/binding-openapi-asyncapi.md

 > `object`

-Defines the route with the Asyncapi Apid and OperationId.
+Defines the route with the AsyncAPI Apid and OperationId.

 ```yaml
 with: